fcerbell/fcerbell.github.io/_posts/en/2021-05-22-Debian113Server045IPTables-en.md

 EOF
 ```

 I need to connect to this server, using SSH.
 SSH authentication rejects password authentication, but I will use the `limit` module to implement a rate limiter.
 No more than 3 packets are allowed in a 60 seconds window.
 Given that related and established connection packet will be allowed by another rule, this one is only for incoming connections.
 Simple, but efficient.
 I also log the blocked connection attempts, with another limiter to avoid filling the log file, no more than 10 messages are logged per minute.
 And finally, if someone reaches 3 packets per minute, it is not only blocked, but send to TARPIT...
-Basically, this target never answer to the connecion packet, no reject, no accept, it simply forget the connection status to avoid filling the internal connection table and leave the connection half open, consuming entries in the outgoing connection table of the attacker, this will fill his table and potentially freeze his computer.
+Basically, this target never answer to the connection packet, no reject, no accept, it simply forget the connection status to avoid filling the internal connection table and leave the connection half open, consuming entries in the outgoing connection table of the attacker, this will fill his table and potentially freeze his computer.
 I also have a rule to simply accept incoming SSH connections.
 I will add these rules to the INPUT chain.
 ```bash
 cat <<EOF >> /etc/iptables/rules.v4